AlexanderDewhirst/redcan_edr_agent_tools/README.md

 To connect to a host and port, for example:
 ```
-python3 ./main.py network_manager -a "connect" -l "log.txt" --host 'localhost' --port 4000
+python3 ./main.py network_manager -a connect -l logfile.txt --host localhost --port 4000
 ```
+More examples can be found in the Script Commands section.

+### Controllers
+There are three controllers in this project: BaseController, FileController, and NetworkController.
+The BaseController, initialized with the `parsed_args` attribute from the Parser, implements a factory design pattern, creating an instance of the NetworkController or FileController using a common interface.
+These "subcontroller", the FileController and NetworkController, then call a Service class.

+### Services
+Services provide functionality to the application.
+This functionality performs some action, provides a status, and response message.
+The actions requested in the assessment outline to create, modify, and delete a file are contained within the FileService class.
+The actions requested in the assessment outline to connect to a server, send data, and close a connection are contained within the NetworkService class.

 ### Loggers
-The response and status are then passed to a Logger subclass which will format a output log message sent to the `-l` or `--log_filename` argument in the command.
+NOTE: Expected to change.
+There are four Logger classes.
+The BaseLogger offers basic functionality and is encapsulated in the RequestLogger, FileLogger, and NetworkLogger.
+The RequestLogger, accepts arguments for `status` and `parsed_args` which formats a simple message stating whether the arguments could be processed.
+The FileLogger and NetworkLogger, called depending on the subparser, controller, and service requested, formats a log message with the requested arguments in the assessment outline.

 The general format of the Logger message is the following:
 - username